ambros02/SCassignment_1/README.md

 - (Ambros 24.10.2023)
     <p>The test execution order is randomized to ensure that all tests are independent from one another</p><br>
-    <p>Tests also give a little feedbackmessage in case the test fails, so the user already has a first hint where the failure might come from
+    <p>Tests also give a little feedbackmessage in case the test fails, so the user already has a first hint where the failure
-    e.g. test for writing wheter the file has not been written at all or with the wrong contents</p><br>
+    might come from e.g. test for writing wheter the file has not been written at all or with the wrong contents</p><br>
     <p>Tests get an argument path_t which stands for path test.
-It is the absolute path to the file which is being manipulated by the
+It is the absolute path to the file which is being manipulated by the <br>
     test function.
-Therefore it makes sense to only manipulate one file per test, since otherwise the absolute path would need to be reconstructed.
-An alternative would be to give the test functions the path to the parent, so it is easy to reconstruct absolute paths to multiple files, however it is good practice to test only one functionality per test which makes this concern fade.</p><br>
+Therefore it makes sense to only manipulate one file per test, since otherwise the absolute path would need to be <br>
+    reconstructed.
+An alternative would be to give the test functions the path to the parent, so it is easy to reconstruct absolute <br>
+    paths to multiple files, however it is good practice to test only one functionality per test which makes this concern fade.</p><br>

 --------------------------------------------------------------**Teardown**---------------------------------------------------------------